sumnerevans/sumnerevans.com/content/new-england-trip/quebec-city-quebec-canada.md

 the hotel lobby and saw the remains of the wall.
 In the lobby there were a few models that show what the dock looked like at a few different points in history.
-Out on the street in front of the hotel, they had put darker colored bricks in a few places to show the shoreline at those same points in history.
+Out on the street in front of the hotel, they had put darker coloured bricks in a few places to show the shoreline at those same points in history.

 The streets were very pretty and I can understand why all of Quebec